julia-sober/COSC-5540-Yelp-Review-Sentiment-Analysis/ProjectPlan.md

   - Experiment with regressors (rounding up to nearest star rating and maintaining output between 1-5) over classifiers.

 ## 3. Dataset
-We will use the Yelp Dataset Challenge data (restaurant reviews):
+We will use the Yelp Dataset Challenge data:

 - Large sample size (~7-8 million reviews).
+Will likely have to limit to only restaurants in D.C.
 - Text + star rating available.
 - Known imbalance: about two-thirds of reviews have ≥4 stars.